ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_a_project_SOP.md

 *Identifier* - The person who identifies the error that needs to be corrected

-*Performer* -  The person who performs the AUDR process
+*Performer* -  The person who performs the update process

-Things that can be done: (?)
+Things that can be done:
 * Fix an error in any existing field
 * Enter information into any blank field in an existing entity
+* Add new metadata entities and sequence files

 Things that can’t be done: (?)
-* Add any new entity
-* Edit/update fields in `file` entities
+* Change the 'DescribedBy' field
 * Delete anything from a submission

 ### When can I update a project?